Joe Flacco throws 3 TD passes, Browns pick Trevor Lawrence 3 times in 31-27 win vs Jags

+“He’s one us,” Garrett said.
+“And as long as he continues what he’s doing, he’s going to stay one of us.”

-CLEVELAND (AP) — Joe Flacco threw for 311 yards and three touchdowns in his home debut for Cleveland, and the Browns survived a late rally by Trevor Lawrence and the Jacksonville Jaguars for a 31-27 win Sunday.
+Flacco passed for 311 yards and three touchdowns — two to tight end David Njoku — in his home debut for Cleveland, and the Browns survived a late rally by Trevor Lawrence and the Jacksonville Jaguars for a 31-27 win Sunday.

-The 38-year-old Flacco, who was only signed three weeks ago by the Browns (8-5), delivered the kind of performance he had almost annually as a visitor with Baltimore.
+The 38-year-old Flacco, who was signed on Nov.
+20 by the Browns (8-5), delivered the kind of performance he had almost annually as a visitor with Baltimore.
 Flacco went 26 of 45 and improved to 10-2 as a starter in Cleveland.

+Flacco has thrown for 565 yards and five touchdowns in two starts.
+Although Browns coach Kevin Stefanski never announced his starting quarterback for this week’s game, he quickly confirmed that he’ll ride with Flacco the rest of the way.

+“The guy doing it all,” Garrett said.
+“He’s just giving it all for this team and got respect from the rest of the guys as well.”

 The Jaguars suffered their second loss in six days despite having Lawrence.
 The quarterback wasn’t on his game early and finished 28 of 50 for 257 yards.

-Lawrence was without one of his top receivers after Christian Kirk was placed on injured reserve earlier this week.
+“We just shot ourselves in the foot over and over,’” Lawrence said.
+“It was not one of our cleaner games.
+Just too many mistakes.
+We were so inconsistent and didn’t get into rhythm.
+There were too many miscommunications.

+“There were too many things that we turned into turnovers or sacks or bad plays.
+There is stuff I didn’t do well today.”

-Jacksonville is banged up on both sides of the ball as the first-place Jaguars, who lost for the first time in seven road games, try to hold off Houston and Indianapolis in the AFC South.
+Jacksonville, banged up on both sides of the ball, lost for the first time in seven road games.
+The Jags are trying to hold off Houston and Indianapolis in the AFC South.
 The Texans and Colts both lost Sunday.

 Martin Emerson had two of the picks against Lawrence, who threw an incompletion on fourth down with 3:30 left.